tchlux/sync/README.md

     $ sync [--status] [--configure] [path=$SYNC_LOCAL_DIR]

   The `sync` command will synchronize the entire local directory if no path nor options are specified.
-If a path is specified, it MUST be contained within SYNC_LOCAL_DIR and only that subset will be synchronized.
+If a path is specified, it *must* be contained within `$SYNC_LOCAL_DIR` and only that subset will be synchronized.

   Executing with the `--status` option will get the last modification time of the server and local directories, print them,